 - Did your problem happen suddenly or did it occur over time?

-- Why did you select our product or service, preferably of a competitor?
+- Why did you select our product or service over a competitor?

 - What solutions did you try before you came to us?